A recollection of rain in green fingertips

 tulip bulbs testing the air

-nudging up tiny conical hills
+nudging tiny conical hills in flowerbeds,

 the swollen creek surges

-into the last run of steelhead,
+into the last steelhead run

 the rising Umpqua remembering spring.

-I cannot attest the season as anamnesis
+I cannot attest the season as anamnesis,

-that begs an old question,
+that begs an old question

 does the earth have a soul?

-Let’s say, for our sake, it does.
+Let’s say, for our sake, it does,

-What other life but its own can it recall?
+What other life but its own can it recall,

-Spring is the same
+spring is the same and different

-and different from the last, each summer
+from the last, summer slips into fall

-Slips into fall with a memory of every bud
+with the memory of every bud

-Blade of grass and bug
+spire of grass and bug that fade in cold—

-twisting darkness into light
+twisting darkness to light in April rain?

 you can save or destroy like your own?

-reminds how to live as we grow,
+Earth tell us how to live as we grow

 formed the seasons long before we know.